wp-plugins/ultimate-hover-effects/readme.txt

 == Screenshots ==

 1. Adding post item.
+2. Selecting style.
+3. Custom ordering.
-2. Option panel for this plugin.
+4. Settings panel 1 for this style.
-3. Settings panel
+5. Settings panel 2 for this style.

 == Changelog ==